Oliss4t/BHT_Store_Sales_Time_Series_Forecasting/report.md

 For the earthquake :
-we can add a boolean as a regressor for the more complex ones for the univaiate ones we can simply impute the timeframe by pedicting the values by creating a model up to this point
+we can add a boolean as a regressor for the more complex ones for the univaiate ones we can simply impute the timeframe by predicting the values by creating a model up to this point

 ## SARIMA mode

 The autocorrelation for an observation and an observation at a prior time step is comprised of both the direct correlation and indirect correlations.
 These indirect correlations are a linear function of the correlation of the observation, with observations at intervening time steps.
 It is these indirect correlations that the partial autocorrelation function seeks to remove.
 To find it, we look at the partial autocorrelation plot and identify the lag after which most lags are not significant.

-For modeling the SARIM-model we first have the autoregression model AR(p).
+For modeling the SARIMA-model we first have the autoregression model AR(p).
 This is basically a regression of the time series onto itself.
 Here, we assume that the current value depends on its previous values with some lag.
 It takes a parameter p which represents the maximum lag.
 To find it, we look at the partial autocorrelation plot and identify the lag after which most lags are not significant.

 Choose 14?